neherh/skincancer_visualizations/README.md

-# Facial Similarity with Siamese Networks in Pytorch
+# Cancer Similarity with Siamese Networks in Pytorch
-You can read the accompanying article at https://hackernoon.com/one-shot-learning-with-siamese-networks-in-pytorch-8ddaab10340e

-The goal is to teach a siamese network to be able to distinguish pairs of images.
+The goal of this project is to accurately determine between benign and malignant skin images and in turn encode the images into a distint map.

 This project uses pytorch.
 Any dataset can be used.
 Each class must be in its own folder.
 This is the same structure that PyTorch's own image folder dataset uses.

-### Converting pgm files (if you decide to use the AT&T dataset) to png
-1. Install imagemagick
-2. Go to root directory of the images
-3. Run `find -name "*pgm" | xargs -I {} convert {} {}.png`

-## Installing the right version of PyTorch
-You can go over to http://pytorch.org and download version **0.3.0.post4** for your setup.
-For Cuda 8 on linux it can be installed using : pip install http://download.pytorch.org/whl/cu80/torch-0.3.0.post4-cp36-cp36m-linux_x86_64.whl

-You can find other project requirements in `requirements.txt` , which you can install using `pip install -r requirements.txt`

-#### This project requires python3.6
+Inspiration was taken from the following article: https://hackernoon.com/one-shot-learning-with-siamese-networks-in-pytorch-8ddaab10340e

+#### Executing scripts

+$ python3 Siamese-networks-medium.py train

+$ python3 Siamese-networks-medium.py test

+#### Dependencies
+This project was implemented on python3.5 and torch version 0.3.1